NExpress & Interlibrary Loan (ILL)

 What is NExpress?

-NExpress is a consortium of libraries in New England: Bates College, Bowdoin College, Colby College, Middlebury College, Northeastern University, Wellesley College, and Williams College.
+NExpress is a consortium of libraries in New England: Bates College, Bowdoin College, Colby College, Middlebury College, Wellesley College, and Williams College.

 NExpress offers expedited ILL services by operating a common catalog.
 The system automatically sends the patron’s request to a library within the consortia whose catalog currently lists an available copy of the requested item.
 All of the NExpress Libraries have agreed to ship materials via UPS and to allow multiple renewals, so items should arrive quickly and may be renewed twice.